-For instance, Fairview’s Minnesota Immunization Networking Initiative (MINI) has provided more than 35,000 free flu shots to underserved people at more than 102 multicultural sites since it began in 2006.
-Dozens of Fairview health care professionals serve as volunteer vaccinators at these flu shot clinics.
+For instance, Fairview’s Minnesota Immunization Networking Initiative (MINI) has provided more than 52,000 free flu shots to underserved people at more than 150 multicultural sites since it began in 2006.
+Close to 150 Fairview health care professionals serve as volunteer vaccinators at these flu shot clinics.

-Last year, 1,650 people walked as part of Team Fairview in two important community walks.
-Each year, Fairview partners with the American Heart Association and March of Dimes to raise funds and awareness for their research and support programs.
-In 2012, Team Fairview raised a combined total of more than $275,000 in support of healthy hearts and healthy babies.
+Hundreds of employees, friends and relatives join Fairview in two important community walks each year.
+Fairview partners with the American Heart Association and March of Dimes to raise funds and awareness for their research and programs in support of healthy hearts and healthy babies.